Temperature Gauge Notes

 Twisting Off Temp

-The Temperature Indication on vintage 544/122 Volvos is by way of a "Filled Thermal System", really a thermo-mechanical system consisting of a sensing bulb, located at the back of cylinder head, connected by a capillary tube (easily identified by its' spiral wire protective wrapping), to a Bourdon Tube gauge (actually a low pressure indicator) having a non-specific scale in view normally, (but actually calibrated in Degrees Celsius if observed from a low viewing angle).
+The Temperature Indication on vintage 544/122 Volvos is by way of a "Filled Thermal System", really a thermo-mechanical system consisting of a sensing bulb, located at the back of cylinder head, connected by a capillary tube (easily identified by its' spiral or braided wire protective wrapping), to a Bourdon Tube gauge (actually a low pressure indicator) having a non-specific scale in view normally, (but actually calibrated in Degrees Celsius if observed from a low viewing angle).
 It is therefore a Temperature Indicating System (TIS), and that is what it will be referred to as in these notes.
 The TIS is filled with ether so takes advantage of that material's thermal property of being liquid at ambient temperatures when contained, and gaseous at elevated temperatures.
 Within the TIS this state change brings with it a pressure change, and this is what is actually displayed on the Dashboard.
 The TIS is self-contained and other than the electrical power required to light it up so we can read the gauge at night, needs no electrical power to actually function.
 Reader will have noticed that the gauge indication is not affected or bothered by the Ignition Switch position!

 ANY compromise of the capillary tube large enough to allow loss of the tube content, (so this doesn't have to be very big, and can occur anywhere along its' run, from cylinder head to instrument cluster) will cause the loss of the precious ether from the system, and render the TIS functionless.
 This might be through years and miles of vibration (non-working gauge, and we didn't specifically damage it), or more direct mechanical insult (tube was twisted off as we tried to remove it, because sensing bulb was gummed into over-nut.
 Note 1).